AndriyLin/CheckViaSP/spcheckdraft.md

 	sp => H? success

-*	(15) only add object into GREY, those already in GREY are not affected
+*	MarkGrey: only add object into GREY, those already in GREY are not affected
-*	(16) only set object to BLACK, those already in BLACK are not affected
+*	MarkBlack: only set object to BLACK, those already in BLACK are not affected

-*	(17)
+*	RemoveGrey:

 		// GREY(o) ==> GREY(w)
 		H&P_1:	stageC = Tracing